smart-edge-open/ido-specs/doc/reference-architectures/smartedge-open-experience-kit_sdwan.md

 ### Networking Implementation
-Smart Edge Open deployment featuring SD-WAN implements networking within the cluster with three CNIs:
+Intel® Smart Edge Open deployment featuring SD-WAN implements networking within the cluster with three CNIs:

   - calico CNI, that acts as the primary CNI.
   - ovn4nfv k8s plugin CNI  that acts as the secondary CNI.